 For me, it was easier to write the apps in "C" (HP C V7.3-009 on OpenVMS Alpha V8.4) then call the open source software directly.

-Now the two C programs I wrote (one client, one server) are fairly ugly because I used pointers to reference the XML structure buried within the SOAP packet.
-I found a few spare hours in 2013 to go back to gSOAP in order to play with suggestions for a table-walker which can only be done well in C++ (well, you can always do pointer-to-pointer work in C but it looks really ugly; I have also seen table-walkers in C# and Java but those languages are out of scope on this project).
+The two C programs I wrote (one client, one server) are fairly ugly because I used pointers to reference the XML structure buried within the SOAP packet.
+I found a few spare hours in 2013 to go back to gSOAP in order to play with suggestions for a table-walker which can only be done well in C++ (pointer-to-pointer work in C is possible but looks really ugly; I have also seen table-walkers in C# and Java but those languages are out of scope on this project).
 Anyway, this time I used HP C++ V7.3-009 for OpenVMS Alpha V8.4 and discovered the resulting source code was smaller and beautiful.
 Not sure if I will ever be granted time to rewrite the "working" C-based gSOAP apps into C++

 This thought continues below: Epiphany-5

 As mentioned above, Bell Labs created the "C" programming language with the intent of squeezing the bugs out of Unix.
-In case you haven't been paying attention, Unix is now only written in "C" which may leave you with a chicken-or-egg nightmare if you happen to think about this stuff before falling asleep
+In case you haven't been paying attention, Unix is now only written in "C" which may leave you with a chicken-or-egg thoughts

-After the US government finished (1983-1984) the breakup of Bell system, AT&T inherited Bell Labs then attempted to turn UNIX into a marketable productcomments:
+After the US government finished (1983-1984) the breakup of Bell system, AT&T (no longer a monopoly) inherited Bell Labs then then attempted to turn UNIX into a marketable commercial productcomments:

 MIT lifer, Richard Stallman, tried to get around the commercialization of Unix by creating the GNU Project (Gnu Not Unix) which was a total Unix rewrite.
 Since writing OS applications is a whole lot easier than writing a kernel, it shouldn't be a surprise to anyone that GNU wasn't entirely free of Unix until 1992.